aleksip/shila-drupal-theme/README.md

 ### Known issues with Pattern Lab Node

-- Lots of warnings about pattern files greater than 3 levels deep will be displayed.
-This should not be a problem.
-[Related issue](https://github.com/pattern-lab/patternlab-node/issues/1037).
 - An error about a missing `favicon.ico` file might be displayed.
 This should not be a problem.
 - There might be one or more errors similar to `request to http://127.0.0.1:32853/?type=renderFile failed, reason: connect ECONNRESET 127.0.0.1:32853`.
 Try generating the site again until there are no such errors.